Pacifica’s Climate Action and Resiliency Plan

 On April 26th, 2025, for Earth Day festivities hosted by Pacifica Beach Coalition (PelicanFest 2025) the community had their input for the selecting one art piece for the COVER of the Climate Action Plan and THE RESULTS ARE IN!!

-Natalia Bueno (8 years old) & Amelia Perry (11 years old), congrats — your artwork was selected!
+Natalia Bueno (8 years old) & Amelia Ferry (11 years old), congrats — your artwork was selected!

 Rebates & incentive programs